 JJ Kelso Centre is operated by William W. Creighton Youth Services.
-It is 100% funded by the Province of Ontario and operates on a contract that is negotiated yearly with the Ministry of Child and Youth Services.
+It is 100% funded by the Province of Ontario and operates on a contract that is negotiated yearly with the Ministry of Children, Community & Social Services.
 The facility has a capacity for 11 youth and is gender specific, only for young women between the ages of 12 and 18 years of age.
 The catchment area for the JJ Kelso Centre is quite expansive, stretching west to the Manitoba border, east to Sault Ste.
 Marie and north to Hudson Bay.
 The facility has three separate living areas, a full size dining room complete with a kitchenette, a gymnasium, a newly renovated cultural resource room, a school wing complete with two separate classrooms and a library, and a newly renovated arts and crafts room.
 A large fenced yard gives youth opportunities to get out of the building itself and engage in recreation opportunities.
 The yard contains a basketball court, a sweatlodge, and both cultural and vegetable gardens.

 JJ Kelso Centre recognizes that youth coming to the facility are in a state of crisis.
 Therefore our primary focus is to first help stabilize youth and see that any unmet needs are addressed first.
 The supportive and caring environment created by trauma informed staff help youth to regain a sense of control over their lives and create pathways to resilience and recovery.
 This is done in the context of a strength based, relationship focused program that enhances the youth’s potential for success.
 Trained staff are capable of identifying risks and enhancing protective factors within the program to meet the varying needs of youth.
 Involvement with family and with community are also key to creating successful transitions back to the community in a supportive and thoughtful manner.